What's Happening in Howard County?!?

 Register Your HOA

-The Howard County Office of the Cable Administrator oversees the performance of cable providers in Howard County.
-Complaints are investigated, corrected, and reported to the Howard County Cable Advisory Committee.
-This committee along with the Cable Administrator advises the County Executive and the County Council on all issues related to cable providers.
+The Office of Cable Administration oversees the performance of cable providers in Howard County and the operation of the public access cable channel.
+The Office of Cable Administration advises the County Executive and the County Council on matters related to the cable operators.

 If you are having cable related issues, you may submit your complaint online by clicking here.